 netsh advfirewall firewall add rule name=”Your Application” dir=in action=allow program=”C:\ProgramExample.exe”

-Note: This is a sample program, You can configure your program by giving correct directory and correct program name.
+Note: This is a sample program, you can configure your program by giving the correct directory and correct program name.

 netsh advfirewall firewall set rule group=”remote desktop connection” new enable=Yes